Must Sexual Orientation be Biological?

 Excerpted lyrics from the musical, Rent (see the video)

-Posted on February 3, 2012, in feminism, gay rights, psychology, relationships, sex, women and tagged gay rights, pop culture, psychology, relationships, sex, women.
+Posted on February 3, 2012, in feminism, LGBT+, psychology, relationships, sex and sexuality, women and tagged LGBT+, pop culture, psychology, relationships, sex and sexuality, women.
 Bookmark the permalink.
-3 Comments.
+4 Comments.